A Comprehensive Guide to Advanced Primary Care Management (APCM)

 • Multidisciplinary approach: While only primary care providers can bill for APCM, this service encourages the involvement of interdisciplinary care teams, including nurses and care coordinators, to deliver well-rounded care.

-This easy-to-use guide covers essential information on monthly billing requirements and reimbursement rates for chronic care management and related services.
+This easy-to-use guide covers essential information on monthly billing requirements and reimbursement rates for advanced primary care management and related services.

-Chapter 2: Benefits of Advanced Primary Care Management
+Chapter 2: What Are the Benefits of Advanced Primary Care Management?

 Happy patient talking to doctor